andreipetrisor1999/Introducion_To_Robotics/README.md

 HOMEWORK #4

 In this task, using a joystick, I controlled the digits of a 4-digit 7 segment display.
 Moving left and right will select the digit that will be changed.
 Pressing the joystick will lock-in on the digit.
 While locked in, I can only use the other axis (in my case the X axis) to increase or decrease the digit's value.

+HOMEWORK #5

+The beggining of a game.
+A simple menu with different settings that i will be using for a matrix game.
+It has a start game option, high scores, settings, about and how to play